KAT-Advanced-Medical/KAM/README.md

 ### Submitting issues and requesting features

-Please, use our [Issue Tracker](https://github.com/Tomcat-SG/KAM/issues) to report a bug, propose a feature, or suggest changes to the existing ones.
+Please, use my [Issue Tracker](https://github.com/Katalam/kat_aceAdvMedical/issues) to report a bug, propose a feature, or suggest changes to the existing ones.

 ## License